silmae/camazing/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-   Remember to include a note in [the changelog](CHANGES.rst) and add relevant documentation.
+   Remember to include a note in CHANGELOG.rst and add relevant documentation.

 6. Submit a pull request through the GitHub website.